backdrop-contrib/simplesamlphp_auth/README.txt

    support.
 For more information on installing and configuring SimpleSAMLphp as an SP visit: http://www.simplesamlphp.org.

-   IMPORTANT: Your SP must be configured to use memcache for session storage (in config/config.php set store.type => 'memcache').
+   IMPORTANT: Your SP must be configured to use something other than phpsession for session storage (in config/config.php set store.type => 'memcache' or 'sql').

-2) You must have memcached installed on your server and PHP must have the memcache extension.
+   To use memcache session handling you must have memcached installed on your server and PHP must have the memcache extension.
 For more information on installing the memcache extension for PHP visit: http://www.php.net/manual/en/memcache.installation.php

+   If you are on a shared host or a machine that you cannot install memcache on then consider using the sql handler (store.type => 'sql').

 -- INSTALLATION --